psusarla95/deep-reinforcement-learning/p1_navigation/README.md

 ### Training my own agent for `Navigation.ipynb`

-I designed a neural network architecture with 3 hidden layers besides input and output layer.
+`model.py` contains the implementation of neural network architecture, designed for this problem.The architecture has 3 hidden layers besides input and output layer.
 The first hidden layer is a linear layer with dimensions (37, 256).
 The second hidden layer is a fully connected layer with dimensions (256,256).
 The third hidden layers is again a linear layer with reduced dimensions (256,128) which is then finally fed to an output layer of dimensions (128,4).

-For this architecture, I used soft updation of Q-target network with tau=0.01 and UPDATE_EVERY = 20 iterations.
-Epsilon-greedy policy is chosen here for the exploration-exploitation part of deepRL.
-Mean Square Loss for a batch size of 64 is used as the loss function for current Q-local network values and expected Q-target network values.
-Adam Optimizer is then used at every step with learning rate (LR=5e-4) after performing back propagation at every step.
-The discount factor for episodic rewards (gamma) is set to 0.99.
+`dqn_agent.py` contains the implementation of deepRL agent, needed for this problem.
+The dqn_agent has two classes namely `Agent` and `ReplayBuffer`. `Agent` class holds the information regarding both Q-local network and Q-target networks.
+It also includes agent functionalities such as `step`, `learn`, `act` and `softupdate`. `Step` functionality helps the agent in performing a step in environment, collect the Experience and store them in a `ReplayBuffer`. `learn` function helps in computing loss values, back propagation and running optimizer of the entire batch of samples considered during training. `softupdate` on the other hand, helps in performing soft updates on Q-target network. `act` function helps in choosing the right action for current state in environment, using epsilon-greedy policy.

-Number of training episodes considered are 2500, with eps_start = 1.0, eps_end = 0.01 and eps_decay = 0.9980
+`ReplayBuffer` on the other hand, implements the experience replay part of the problem.
+The class stores information of latest BUFFER_SIZE transition samples occurred while running an agent in the environment.
+The class contains `sample`, `add` functionalities. `sample` helps in drawing random BATCH_SIZE samples from the buffer. `add` helps in adding a transition information from the environment into memory buffer.

-After performing hyper-parameter tuning and fixing the hyper-parameters to above mentioned values, the agent is able to solve the environment with an average score of 13.64 over 100 consecutive episodes.
-The weights of the learnt model are saved under the filename "model.pt" in the same folder.
+`Navigation.ipynb` contains the instantiation of Banana env and DQN Agent, the training loop of the dqn agent and testing of the envrionment using the smart agent.

 ### (Optional) Challenge with Pixel level data